romange/blog/content/post/simple_is_beatiful.md

 cause OOM crashes. ![bgsave](/img/bgsave.gif)
 1. **Unbounded memory overhead** In the worst case, both child and parent processes could double Redis memory physical usage.
 Unfortunately,  it does not stop there with replica syncs: the parent must also hold the replication log of mutations after the snapshot, which grows in memory until the sync completes.
-In addition, the parent dataset can grow beyond its initial size.
+In addition, the parent dataset can grow beyond its initial size because user may continue adding items.
 These factors can contribute to RSS usage spiking wildly under different write loads or database sizes.
 All this makes it very hard to estimate the maximum memory usage for Redis. {{< figure src="/img/boromir.jpg" alt="boromir knows" width="300px">}}
 1. **Bad interactions with other Redis features** Ask Redis maintainers how hard it was to implement TLS support in Redis 6.
 The seemingly unrelated feature had several problems due to how the TLS session interacted with the `fork()` call.
 As a result: TLS in Redis has mediocre performance.
 2. **Linux large pages** Enabling large pages usually improves database performance; however, with Redis and bgsave, huge pages would create high write amplification - a tiny write would cause 2MB or 1GB CoW.
 This would quickly cause 100% memory overhead and major latency spikes during writes.